-Featheredge boards, or close board, are normally supplied as unspecified softwood and are cut from a fencing grade timber which is normally spruce.
-For some fencing applications a higher grade of product is sometimes specified.
+Featheredge boards are normally supplied as unspecified softwood, cut from fencing grade timber which is normally spruce.
+For some fencing applications a higher grade of product may be specified.
+However, cutting featheredge bespoke boards can be rather expensive, particularly on short fence runs.

 Featheredge boards are machined from rectangular wooden boards which are cut at an angle to make two similar tapered lengths.
 With bespoke timber we can offer a choice of heights, although this might involve some wastage, e.g. the Douglas fir and European Larch logs are normally 3.6 and 4.8 metre lengths.
 This is not so much of a problem for cedar, green oak and Siberian larch – but they are already a more expensive product.